Bibliography for GURPS Celtic Myth

 Kay, Guy Gavriel: The Summer Tree and sequels (Berkley, 1986-1992).
 Epic fantasy with Celtic and Norse themes.
 Very evocative.

-Kerr, Katherine: Daggerspell (Ballantine, 1987) and sequels.
+Kerr, Katharine: Daggerspell (Ballantine, 1987) and sequels.
 A world where the Celts have fled from the Romans to another world, where their culture has developed for 1,000 years free of outside influences.
 Fascinating.

 Llewelyn, Morgan: On Raven's Wing.
 (U.S. title The Red Branch) (Morrow, 1989).
 The Tain novelized.
 Llewelyn has written a number of Celtic novels and novels of Irish history – apart from The Druids, they are all well researched and readable.